EngagingGear/TemplateEz/README.md

-# TemplateEz -- a library to simply generate templated text in a C# program
+# TemplateEz -- Simply generate templated text in a C# program

 Documentation is here <a href="https://github.com/EngagingGear/TemplateEz/wiki/TemplateEz----How-to-easily-generate-templated-output">documentation here.</a>